JosephPB/josephpb.github.io/term_analysis.md

     </div>
 </div>

-Leaders have also increasingly used terms such as *global* and *globalisation*, as references to the increasing interconnectedness of the globalised world.
+Leaders have also increasingly used terms such as *global* and *globalisation*, as references to the increasing interconnectedness of the world.

 <p align="center">
 <img src="../data/frequency/global_frequency.svg">
 </p>

-However, the use of collective terms doesn not follow the same trend.
+However, the use of collective terms does not follow the same trend.

 <div class="container">
     <div style="float:left;width:49%">